Switch Management Tools

 The switch system is pre-installed with MLNX-OS® management software.
+MLNX-OS is installed on all Switch-IB™ and Switch-IB™ 2 based managed switch systems.
 MLNX-OS includes a CLI, WebUI, SNMP, and XML interfaces which facilitate configuring chassis management features, and InfiniBand management software (OpenSM).

 For more information, please refer to the MLNX-OS® User Manual.